 - Available through 18 banks, MFS has 67.5 million registered users – over 40% of the market – and has made a significant impact on Bangladesh’s rural economy.

 - 36 banks in Bangladesh offered internet banking services as of the end of 2017.

 - Bangladesh has an Online Payment Gateway Service established by several banks and a couple of technology companies to enable e-merchants to receive payments online from domestic and international buyers.

 - Bangladesh Bank has permitted six banks to collect inward remittance through PayPal.

 - iPay has been granted a licence by Bangladesh Bank to provide a digital wallet service across the market.

 - Over 90% of e-commerce customers prefer to pay cash-on-delivery.

-- Visa is currently developing a QR payment system for Bangladesh where sellers will no longer need a POS terminal and customers just need a mobile banking app linked to their debit, credit or prepaid card.
+- The Bangla QR payment system allows sellers and customers to use a mobile banking app linked to their debit, credit or prepaid card for contactless payments.